lmcjt37/curated-tv-and-film/README.md

 npm start
 # wait for the first compilation is successful

-# open this url in your browser
+# open this url in your browser if it doesn't open automatically
 http://localhost:3000/
 ```